appl37/SageMaker-Studio-Lab_Errors-/README.md

 conda install -c conda-forge libglib -y conda update -n base conda -y
 ```
+# ⚠️ Important Notes
+- All commands are given below for Python notebook.
+- If You are useing the terminal for installing A1111 then avoid to installing packages via the Notebook.

 ## 2.**Python dependencies installing in the Notebook If you are using  Terminal then remove ! this then run**

 ### For Notebook fist setup the kernel